 Greek yogurt tastes much different than regular yogurt.
 While both contain live cultures, Greek yogurt has more lactic acid than regular yogurt.
 This gives Greek yogurt a tart flavor.

-Due to whey removal in Greek yogurt reduces its volume, you require more milk to make the same amount of Greek Yogurt than the regular yogurt.
-Traditional methods of Greek Yogurt requires straining up to 3 times to get the desired consistency.
+Due to whey removal in Greek yogurt reducing its volume, you require more milk to make the same amount of Greek Yogurt than the regular yogurt.
+Traditional methods of Greek Yogurt require straining up to 3 times to get the desired consistency.
 The use of centrifuges is prevalent in modern methods of making greek yogurt at commercial levels.

 Can I Make Greek Yogurt At Home?

 Yes!
 You can easily make Greek Yogurt at home.
-There are many Greek Yogurt Makers available that simplifies the process with an addition of mesh strainer in them.
+There are many Greek Yogurt Makers available that simplify the process with the addition of a mesh strainer in them.

 The process as we discussed above is relatively simple.
-The added advantage of Homemade Greek Yogurt is that it is free from the preservatives, thickeners and other additives unlike commercial Greek yogurt.
+The added advantage of Homemade Greek Yogurt is that it is free from preservatives, thickeners, and other additives, unlike commercial Greek yogurt.

-If you are buying Greek Yogurt from market, check its labels.
-There are many Greek Yogurts that comes with additional thickeners and sugars that disqualifies them being the healthiest yogurts as touted for most of Greek Yogurts.
+If you are buying Greek Yogurt from the market, check its labels.
+There are many Greek Yogurts that come with additional thickeners and sugars that disqualify them from being the healthiest yogurts as touted by most Greek Yogurts.